 The RN to MS curriculum provides for seamless progression for the Registered Nurse with an associate degree in nursing (ADN) to the master’s degree (MS) in nursing, whether or not the student also holds a BA/BS in another field.
 Along the way, all students will earn the Bachelor of Science (BS) degree in nursing; in anticipation of earning the BS, students must apply for degree conferral.
 However, the focus of the program is on the attainment of the MS degree.
+The program is also available for BSN graduates.

 The RN to MS program will be offered online except for the clinical requirements.
 Students will be required to complete clinical nursing experiences, which will be undertaken in their home communities with appropriate local preceptor agreements.